Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-luck-legends/roll/tossing-tiger-rolling-dragon/rules/_index.md

 * Place it faceup in the position of the first pile (_instead_ of creating a pile for it).
 * Its rule will be true for the entire war that follows.
 (This is usually a restriction on what can be played or done.)

 In battle, such a card will _always lose_.

+This has only one exception.
+Some Roosters start with _"Rooster Change:"_.
+The action described afterwards is applied to any Rooster revealed later in the war (through a regular roll).
+In a sense, the Dawn card can change how all Roosters (from both you and the opponent) fight the rest of the war.

 @TODO: IMAGE EXAMPLE